naineshhulke/identify-the-animal/README.md

 Classification of Animals using deep learning.Over 30 different animal species are covered.

-These project is taken from [*HackerEarth- Identify the Animal  Challenge*](https://www.hackerearth.com/problem/machine-learning/predict-the-energy-used-612632a9-9de79188/)

 Here's the Demo

 ### For testing your own image :